Syed-Asfar-27/Gender-Prediction-On-The-Basis-Of-Names/README.md

    pip install pandas scikit-learn
    ```

 3. Download the dataset from the following URL: [Gender by Name Dataset](https://archive.ics.uci.edu/dataset/591/gender+by+name).
-Save it as 'larger_dataset.csv' in the project directory.
+Save it as 'name_gender_dataset.csv' in the project directory.

-4. Replace 'larger_dataset.csv' in the code with your dataset path.
+4. Replace 'name_gender_dataset.csv' in the code with your dataset path.

 ## Usage

 Once you have set up the project, you can use it to predict gender based on names.
 To use the model:

-1. Run the `gender_prediction.py` script to train the SVM classifier and evaluate its accuracy.
+1. Run the scripts to train the SVM classifier and evaluate its accuracy.

 2. After training, you can interactively predict the gender of a name by running the script and providing a name as input.

-## Data

-The model uses a dataset of names and their associated genders.
-The dataset was obtained from the following source: [Gender by Name Dataset](https://archive.ics.uci.edu/dataset/591/gender+by+name).

-Ensure that the dataset is in CSV format with 'Name' and 'Gender' columns.

 ## Model Training

 The SVM classifier is trained using the provided dataset and TF-IDF features.
-You can customize the model's hyperparameters, such as the choice of kernel and regularization parameter, by modifying the code in `gender_prediction.py`.
+You can customize the model's hyperparameters, such as the choice of kernel and regularization parameter, by modifying the code.

 ## Interactive Prediction

 The model allows for interactive gender prediction based on user input.
 Run the script, and when prompted, enter a name to get a gender prediction.
 Enter 'exit' to quit the interactive prediction mode.

-## Contributing

-Contributions to this project are welcome!
-You can contribute by:

-Adding new features to improve the model's accuracy.
-Enhancing the dataset or using a more diverse dataset for training.
-Fixing bugs or improving code quality.